Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Basis for Recommendations

-Recommendations in these guidelines are based upon scientific evidence and expert opinion.
-Each recommended statement includes a letter (A, B, or C) that represents the strength of the recommendation and a Roman numeral (I, II, or III) that represents the quality of the evidence that supports the recommendation (see Table 2).
+Recommendations in these guidelines are based on scientific evidence and expert opinion.
+Each recommendation statement includes a letter (A, B, or C) that represents the strength of the recommendation and a Roman numeral (I, II, or III) that represents the quality of the evidence that supports the recommendation (see Table 2).

 Strength of Recommendation